Addiction | 6 min read

 However, as you might suspect, any inflammation in or around your nose can be a serious problem since your nose is your primary breathing organ when everything is working properly.

-Side Effects And Symptoms:
+Side Effects and Symptoms:

 • Thickened skin on and around the nose